 STORY

-Her professional career took root in 2003 as a design and production assistant for an L.A based jewelry designer, exhibiting at Jewelers Association shows in New York City.
-Miyazawa is a self taught designer, and a Graduate Gemologist from the Gemological Institute of America.
-Miyazawa also worked for Patek Philippe, where she acquired an affinity for timepieces and the intricacies of their mechanical movements, a recurring kinetic theme which could be seen in her designs today.
+Miyazawa began her professional career in 2003 as a design and production assistant for a Los Angeles–based jewelry designer, gaining early experience in the trade show circuit, including Jewelers Association shows in New York City.
+A self-taught designer and Graduate Gemologist from the Gemological Institute of America, she also worked for Patek Philippe, where she developed an enduring appreciation for timepieces and the intricacies of mechanical movement—an influence that still echoes through the kinetic themes in her designs today.

-“I enjoy making simple pieces so it is timeless and versatile to any age and style.
-In addition to the visual experience, I add kinetic features to allow a wearable experience.
-Whether the emotion it evokes is surprise, nostalgia, or love, I create works in hopes that it is a portal for a connection to the things that can only be felt with the heart.”
+Approaching each piece as wearable art, Miyazawa blends Japanese and American sensibilities to create work that feels bold yet restrained—clean lines, elegant simplicity, and unexpected motion.
+“I enjoy making simple pieces so that they are timeless and versatile for any age and style,” she says.
+“In addition to the visual experience, I add kinetic features to create a wearable experience.
+Whether the emotion it evokes is surprise, nostalgia, or love, I create works in hopes that it becomes a portal for connection to the things that can only be felt with the heart.”

 The M33Ms logo symbolizes “balance” and was inspired by the swinging and stopping motion of a grandfather clock’s pendulum, which only ticks when the clock is perfectly balanced.